This blog has been updated to reflect the release of WCAG version 2.2 in October of 2023.

 Avoiding penalties: WCAG conformance

-WCAG provides technical specifications to improve the accessibility of web content, websites, and web applications for people with a wide range of disabilities including auditory, cognitive, physical, and visual.
+WCAG provides technical specifications to improve the accessibility of web content, websites, and web applications for people with a wide range of disabilities including auditory, cognitive, physical, and visual disabilities.
 WCAG success criteria are categorized into three levels: A, AA, and AAA.
 Each level includes and builds on the previous one, with Level A representing basic accessibility and Level AAA representing excellent accessibility.
 It is recommended that organizations conform to at least level AA criteria.

 Learn more about WCAG conformance levels.

-How eSSENTIAL Accessibility helps
+How Level Access helps

 Together, the ADA and Section 508 help ensure that no business or agency, whether in the public or private sector, excludes individuals with disabilities from access to online content.
 But in the journey to an accessible internet, these laws only represent the destination.
 WCAG provides a roadmap to getting there.
-By conforming to WCAG 2.1, you’re well on your way to legal compliance.
+By conforming to WCAG standards, you’re well on your way to legal compliance.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More